 The market conditions that businesses face are in a constant state of flux which forces business managers to come up with new projects to compete and keep businesses relevant to modern consumers.
 Strategic planning describes the process a business uses to determine how it can best meet its objectives and carry out its mission.
 A SWOT-analysis is a common strategic planning tool that can help managers evaluate the chances that a certain project will succeed.
+It's also a common section found in strategic plan documents of public and private enterprises.

-It is defined as "An analysis of the internal and external environmental factors performed as part of developing the organizational strategy"
+Defined as: "An analysis of the internal and external environmental factors performed as part of developing the organizational strategy"

 The term "SWOT" is an acronym for the words "strengths", "weaknesses", "threats" and "opportunities".
-A S.W.O.T framework involves composing lists of the internal strengths and weaknesses a business that are relevant to a certain project and then creating lists of opportunities and threats that exist outside of the company that could impact the project.
+A S.W.O.T framework involves composing lists of the internal strengths and weaknesses a business that is relevant to a certain project and then creating lists of opportunities and threats that exist outside of the company that could impact the project.
 For example, consider a tech company wants to increase its sales by expanding its product offerings.
 If the company owns a patent on a new type of computer processor technology, the patent could be listed as a strength, but if it the company does not have the resources to engineer and produce a prototype of the new processor, managers might list lack of capital as a weakness.
 Venture capitalists often invest in businesses with new ideas that have the potential for large growth, so the potential to attract venture capital could be listed as on opportunity.
 If competitors are in the process of developing similar technologies it could constitute a threat.
 Once all four lists are composed, managers can brainstorm ways to maximize strengths, limit weaknesses, take advantage of opportunities and avoid or reduce threats.

 How to Organize It